VividVisions/conditional-tag/README.md

 If no preceding condition has been met, the strings and (non-if-block) expressions following the `${_else}` expression will be rendered until an `${_endif}` expression or the end of the template string is encountered.

 #### \_endif
 Closes the if-block.
-Another conditional-tag block can follow.
-Can be omitted if `${_endif}` would be at the very end of the template string.
+Can be omitted if `${_endif}` would be at the very end of the template string but it is not recommended, especially with nested conditional-tag blocks.

 _Note_: While `_if()` and `_elseif()` are functions, `_else` and `_endif` are variables.